mbhall88/ssubmit/README.md

 For simplicity's sake, all values over one megabyte are passed to sbatch as megabytes - e.g., 1.1G will be passed as 1100M.

+The environment variable `SSUBMIT_MEM` can be set to a default memory limit.
+This can be overridden by passing `-m`.

 ### Time

 As with memory, time (`-t,--time`) is intended to be simple.
 If you want a time limit of